Gunmen attack major Shiite holy site in Iran, killing 15 - NewsBreak

 Gunmen attack major Shiite holy site in Iran, killing 15

-DUBAI, United Arab Emirates (AP) — Gunmen attacked a major Shiite holy site in Iran on Wednesday, killing at least 15 people and wounding dozens.
-The attack came as protesters elsewhere in Iran marked a symbolic 40 days since a woman’s death in custody ignited the biggest anti-government movement in over a decade.
+Gunmen attacked a major Shiite holy site in Iran on Wednesday, killing at least 15 people and wounding dozens.
+The attack came as protesters elsewhere in the country marked a symbolic 40 days since a woman's death in custody ignited the biggest anti-government movement in over a decade.

 State TV blamed the attack on “takfiris,” a term that refers to Sunni Muslim extremists who have targeted the country's Shiite majority in the past.
 The attack appeared to be unrelated to the demonstrations.